CiscoDevNet/thousandeyes-kubernetes-operator/README.md

      ingress-nginx   ingress-nginx-admission-patch-fwnlg         0/1     Completed   1          66s
      ingress-nginx   ingress-nginx-controller-68649d49b8-62zvc   1/1     Running     0          66s
    ```
-### Run the tests with the Ingress resource
-The settings of the tests could be specified in the following annotations in Ingress resource:
-- thousandeyes.devnet.cisco.com/test-type: specify the test type. (**required**)
-- thousandeyes.devnet.cisco.com/test-url: specify the target url with its default settings. (**required if not specify thousandeyes.devnet.cisco.com/test-spec**)
-- thousandeyes.devnet.cisco.com/test-script: specfy the test script for web transaction test. (**required for web transaction test**)
-- thousandeyes.devnet.cisco.com/test-spec: specify the settings of this test. (**required if not specify thousandeyes.devnet.cisco.com/test-url**)

 ### Run a HTTP Server Test (Default Settings)
 1. Create a HTTP Server Test